DimeOne/docker-openxpki/README.md

 ## Database configuration

 This container is designed to run alongside a mysql container or atleast have the connection details configured using environment variables.
-When using the docker-compose.yml valid default values will be supplied but should be changed before starting the containers the first time.
+When using the docker-compose.yml, valid default values will be supplied, but should be changed before starting the containers the first time.

   - APP_DB_NAME=openxpki
   - APP_DB_HOST=mysql